bahtiyartan/troia/docs/45Transactions.rst

 Before the definition, you must decide the id/name, the first dialog (entry point) and transaction caption.
 This three information is the primary data which defines a transaction.

 Definition operation is performed on "SYST00 - System Transactions & Gadgets" application.
-This application is also a TROIA transaction and stores provided information on SYSTRANS, SYSTRANSTXT database tables.
+This application is also a TROIA transaction.
+SYST00 stores transaction information on SYSTRANS, SYSTRANSTXT database tables.

 Another feature that you must provide while defining a transaction is the "module" of your transaction.
 A module is virtual group of one or more transactions such as "Sales Applications" or "Finance Applications" etc. Module is not a primary data and relatively negliable, it is just used for documentation.
 Status (active/passive) information of transaction is also another data  just for docuementation.